Our website partner, ACS Cricket Equipment, offered cricket clubs a chance to win a vital piece of grounds equipment: The ACS Magic Sponge.

 “The ACS water collector has proved very effective on the few occasions it was required last season.
 It was easy to assemble and easy to use.
 There is little to go wrong with its simple design and we expect to have many years of good use out of it.”

-If your club wins our competition, lucky you!
-If not and you’d like to buy one then at £525 plus VAT, it’s more affordable than other cricket pitch drum water collectors out there.
+If your cricket club wants to purchase an ACS Magic Sponge then at £525 plus VAT, it’s more affordable than other cricket pitch drum water collectors out there.

 Not to mention, designed and made here in Yorkshire!

 When it comes to cricket pitch water removal, I think I’ve seen it all.
-From towels on the ground to hand-held sponges but ultimately, it’s about time and efficiency.
+From towels on the ground to hand-held sponges but ultimately, it’s about time and efficiency – and this is proven to work at everywhere from grassroots clubs and a Test match venue for an Ashes fixture (Headingley).

 The family business makes all of their own products from their Calverley HQ and are a go-to for many clubs across the country.